The Julia Creek Vanadium / Oil Shale Project

 QEM Limited’s flagship Julia Creek vanadium / oil shale project is a unique world class resource with the potential to deliver innovative energy solutions, through the production of energy fuels and vanadium pentoxide

-The QEM Limited Julia Creek vanadium / oil shale project consists of a total of four exploration permits EPM 26429, EPM 25681, EPM 25662 and the most recent addition of EPM 27057, which was granted in April 2019, increasing the total tenement size by 320km2, from 176km2, to a total of 496 km2 (see ASX Announcement dated 2 May 2019).
-Historic drill holes within the new tenement area show that the stratigraphic vanadium bearing oil shale units of the Toolebuc Formation, as defined in QEM’s current 1.7Bt JORC resource, continue into the new tenement EPM 27057.
+The QEM Limited Julia Creek vanadium / oil shale project consists of a total of four exploration permits EPM 26429, EPM 25681, EPM 25662 and the most recent addition of EPM 27057, which was granted in April 2019, increasing the total tenement size to 249.6 km2 (see ASX Announcement dated 2 May 2019).
+Historic drill holes within the new tenement area show that the stratigraphic vanadium bearing oil shale units of the Toolebuc Formation, as defined in QEM’s current 2.76Bt JORC resource, continue into the new tenement EPM 27057.

 LOCATION AND INFRASTRUCTURE

 QEM Limited’s Flagship Julia Creek Project, covers a total of 249.6km2 in the Julia Creek area of North Western Queensland, Australia.
 The tenements form part of the vast Toolebuc Formation, which is recognised as one of the largest deposits of vanadium and oil shale in the world and located less than 16km east of the township of Julia Creek.
 In close proximity to all major infrastructure and services, the project is intersected by the main infrastructure corridor of the Flinders Highway and the Great Northern Railway, connecting Mt.
 Isa to Townsville.

 The below tables show a resource overview of the Julia Creek vanadium / oil shale project: